+The Band-in-a-Box window is resizable.
 To resize the window, just use the sizing control at the bottom-right corner of the window.
 Hold down the mouse button while you drag the sizing control.
 This allows you to have Band-in-a-Box open as a small window on screen with other programs, and you still see a full Chord Sheet.
 The screen size is remembered between sessions.

-You will see that many Band-in-a-Box messages appear as "yellow alerts" at the top right of screen.
+You will see that many Band-in-a-Box messages appear as "yellow alerts" at the bottom right of screen.
 That way you don't have to respond to the message, interrupting workflow.
 But, if the message box is green instead of yellow, the message is an "action" dialog and you can click on it to perform the action described, such as loading a substitute style.
 The green action messages have a close button, which is useful for closing them without performing the action.